HackYourFuture-CPH/node.js/week2/homework.md

 ### Routes

+If you ahve not already please add some meals, reviews and reservations to the json files in the data folder.

 Start by defining these routes and returning their results as described here:

 | Route                | Description                                                           |
 | -------------------- | --------------------------------------------------------------------- |
 | `/meals/{id}`        | Respond with the json for the meal with the corresponding `id`        |
 | `/meals`             | Respond with the json for all the meals                               |

+Now you need to create a new reservations router, add the router in the `app.js` file and add the `reservations.json` file.
+Follow how it was done for the meals router.

 | `/reservations/{id}` | Respond with the json for the reservation with the corresponding `id` |
 | `/reservations`      | Respond with the json for all reservations                            |

+Now you need to create a new reviews router, add the router in the `app.js` file and add the `reviews.json` file
 | `/reviews/{id}`      | Respond with the json for the review with the corresponding `id`      |
 | `/reviews`           | Respond with the json for all reviews                                 |

 A `review` consists of `content`, `numberOfStars` and `createdAt`.
-The routes from week 1 do not include reviews, so ensure to add and write the code for these.

 ### /meals Parameters